John Adams -- Prepared:

 I-95 now goes through the very home we lived in.

 home was three floors high.
 A grocery store located on the ground level

 that I grew up in my early years.
 I remember having a paper route at

-Charles Lindberg as he crossed at Atlantic
+Lindberg as he crossed at Atlantic

 in his single-engine plane.

-graduated from Lincoln grammar
+attended and graduated from Lincoln grammar

-year attended Warren
+year—1932.
+The following year attended Warren Harding High School—sophomore

 and junior years.
 During this time my mother cared for and brought us

 up as best she could with a great deal of love included.
 She worked

 clerk in the BPT area, in stores owned by Albanians.

-own grocery store business.
+grocery store business.
 He became a part of a number of Albanians owned

 grocery stores known as the Crown Food Stores.
 His business was located

 Street across from the YMCA (Park Ave.

 was nearby).
 It was at this time that we moved to Hanover Street,

 had to transfer to Central High School—(junior

 and senior years).
 I graduated in 1935.

 wanted to go to college, not having enough money, I worked for a year

 as a grocery clerk.
 I was also able to take some more courses at

 courses—planning to become a Forest Ranger (wrong decision—advisors

 were not in vogue).
 Anyway, by the end of my second year I realized I

 was in the wrong field; science, chemistry and math appeared to be my

 this time I was a member of the R.O.T.C.
 It was a time that Europe was at war.
 Franklin D.

-to Fort Devens,
+sent to Fort

 My schooling was put on hold.
 At Fort Devens,

 I was assigned to the 18th Infantry Regiment—1st

 Division—as a second Lt.
 In December 1941, the army was looking for